WilyCarpet/Scrapping-Websites/README.md

 ## How to run the program
 1. open up the enviroment
-2. on line 47, replace the 'articles.text' with your articles text file
+2. on line 47, replace the 'raw/articles.text' with your articles text file
 3. run the program inside the enviroment
 &nbsp - python websiteScrapper.py